SagarSaxena/Crossy-RPG-Game/README.md

 # Crossy-RPG-Game
-A simple game using pygame
+A simple game using pygame to learn the basic of python: variables, collections, control flow, functions, and classes